The many classical faces of quantum structures: Toposes

-In many cases $\Spec(A)$ will in fact have enough points, \textit{i.e.}\ will be a topological space~\cite{heunenlandsmanspitterswolters:gelfand,wolters:toposes} -- despite Proposition~\ref{prop:pointfree}.
+In many cases, $\Spec(A)$ will in fact have enough points, i.e., will be a topological space~\cite{heunenlandsmanspitterswolters:gelfand,wolters:toposes}--- despite Proposition~\ref{prop:pointfree}.
 The construction $A \mapsto \Spec(A)$ circumvents the obstruction of Theorem~\ref{thm:nogo} for several reasons.
 First, when the C*-algebra $A$ is commutative, $\Spec(A)$ turns out to be a locale based on $\cC(A)$, rather than on $A$ itself; therefore what we are currently denoting by $\Spec(A)$ does not match the Gelfand spectrum of $A$.
-Second, the construction $A \mapsto \Spec(A)$ is not functorial: it only respects functions that reflect commutativity~\cite{vdbergheunen:colim}.
+Second, the construction $A \mapsto \Spec(A)$ is only partially functorial: if we regard $\cC(A)$ as a locale, the construction only respects functions that reflect commutativity~\cite{vdbergheunen:colim}, and to get functorality we have to regard $\cC(A)$ as a \emph{localed topos}, that is, a topos with a locale in it~\cite{vdbergheunen:colim:erratum}.

 We can only touch on it briefly here, but one of the main features of building the topos of contextual sets over $\cC(A)$ and distilling the configuration space $\Spec(A)$ is that they encode a contextual \emph{logic}.
 This logic is intuitionistic, and therefore very different from traditional \emph{quantum logic}~\cite{caspersheunenlandsmanspitters:intuitionistic}.
-The latter concerns the set $\Proj(A)$ of yes-no questions on the quantum system $A$; more precisely, the set of sharp observables with two outcomes.
+The latter concerns the set $\Proj(A)$ of yes--no questions on the quantum system $A$; more precisely, the set of sharp observables with two outcomes.
 These correspond to \emph{projections}: $p \in A$ satisfying $p^2=p=p^*$.
 They are partially ordered by $p \leq q$ when $pq=p$, which should be read as saying that $p$ implies $q$.
 Similarly, least upper bounds in $\Proj(A)$ are logical disjunctions~\cite{redei:quantumlogic}.
+In an $n$-level system $A=\M_n(\C)$, projections correspond to subspaces of $\C^n$, regarded logically as the set of (pure) states where the proposition is true; the order becomes inclusion of subspaces; and the disjunction of subspaces is their linear span.
 AW*-algebras $A$ are determined to a great extent by their projections, and indeed the quantum logic $\Proj(A)$ carries precisely the same amount of information as $\cC(A)$~\cite{heunen:cccc}.
 For more information about this topos-theoretic approach to quantum logic, we refer to~\cite{heunenlandsmanspitters:bohrification,heunenlandsmanspitters:topos,heunenlandsmanspitters:logic,caspersheunenlandsmanspitters:intuitionistic,doeringisham:topos,doeringisham:thing,doeringisham:neorealist,spittersvickerswolters:geometric,wolters:topos}.